 - Bringing together Richard Long and Judy Bailey on the evening news

 - Being criticised for introducing American consultants for the show

 - How the Holmes show changed the TV current affairs landscape

 - The truth behind the Dennis Conner interview

 - Wanting to tell the story behind radical political changes in the 80s, in documentary series Revolution

 - Reinventing himself as an academic as Head of the NZ Broadcasting School

-- Feeling that TV current affairs is in a rather dire state at the moment
+- Feeling that TV current affairs is now in a rather dire state

 - Changing the landscape of broadcasting